Carbon Accounting

 Carbon footprint

 The total amount of GHG emissions, expressed as CO2e, generated by an individual, organization, or product over a specified period.
+Our Reegy Eco Hub can automate the process of calculating your carbon footprint for you!

 Carbon offset

 Compensation of GHG emissions created within an organization through investments such as renewable energy projects or reforestation.
 They are an important tool in your decarbonization strategy.
+It is essential not to confuse carbon offsets with direct carbon reductions.

 Carbon credit